 We can link this discussion to the notion of intuition.
 Neuroscientists view intuition as a pattern-seeking process in which past experiences stored in the brain’s “database” are subconsciously matched with current situations.
 When a “match” occurs, it results in an inclination to take some action, even if we can’t put the reasoning into words.
 The larger our brain database, the more likely we are to find a helpful match.
 An inexperienced person has a small database with fewer good matches to be found, and is more likely to take misguided action after accepting a “match” that isn’t well-suited to the situation.

 More than most professions, doctors understand the importance of building a large store of knowledge and developing intuition.
 Internships and residencies are geared to providing intense and complex exposure to medical ailments and treatments.
 Immediate feedback from senior colleagues increases the rate of learning, helping young doctors to create large brain medical databases.

 But as part-time investors, doctors don’t get that intense learning.
-This leaves their investing databases sparsely populated, making them more likely to make mistakes.
+This leaves their investing databases sparsely populated, making them more susceptible to mistakes.

 In some sense, the worst case scenario arises when an inexperienced person has early success as an investor.
 This is because his small database then has very few, and skewed, experiences which further boost his overconfidence, making him more likely to believe he has an ability to see patterns in chaotic financial markets and to pick out winning investments.